Skip to main content

 • The toggle button should now be blue.

-• Quickbooks should now be enabled.
+• QuickBooks should now be enabled.

-You can now start using Quickbooks to manage your invoices, expenses and payments for your legal practice.
+You can now start using QuickBooks to manage your invoices, expenses and payments for your legal practice.

-Quickbooks Audit Logs
+QuickBooks Audit Logs

-You can view your Quickbooks audit logs by going to the top right corner and click the gear icon.
+You can view your QuickBooks audit logs by going to the top right corner and click the gear icon.

 From the open menu, select "Audit Logs".